planejamentoGovBr/PDA-institucional-MP/plano-de-dados-abertos.md

 2. As ações planejadas para as bases que necessitam de ação de melhoria;
 3. As ações relacionadas ao monitoramento e controle do PDA;

+### 1. Plano de Ação - Conjuntos de Dados a serem abertos

 * **MP_04 - Dados Referente a Arrecadação Patrimonial**

 **Atividade:**